The Godiva Affair: Plot

 The platoon are practising their morris dance in the church hall.
 Mainwaring notices that Corporal Jones is not his usual self.
 A few minutes later, Jones asks for a heart to heart with Mainwaring.
-He reveals that his paramour, the widowed Mrs Fox, has become involved with another man – Mr Gordon, the town clerk, who Sergeant Wilson describes as "a bald-headed old duffer", much to Mainwaring's annoyance.
+He reveals that his paramour, the widowed Mrs Fox, has become involved with another man, Mr Gordon the town clerk, who Sergeant Wilson describes as "a bald-headed old duffer", much to Mainwaring's annoyance.
 Jones implores his commander to do something about it.

-Reluctantly, Mainwaring agrees to meet with Mrs Fox in the Marigold Tea Rooms – unfortunately, a large portion of the platoon is crowded into the cafe to watch, sensing a scandalous affair.
+Reluctantly, Mainwaring agrees to meet with Mrs Fox in the Marigold Tea Rooms.
+Unfortunately, a large portion of the platoon is crowded into the cafe to watch, sensing a scandalous affair.
 Mainwaring is distinctly embarrassed by the whole thing; he is clearly made uncomfortable by the overly forward Mrs Fox, who he describes as a "flashy woman".

 Mainwaring tries to speak to her on Jones' behalf, but when he subtly refers to a new bald-headed admirer, she assumes he means himself – and in the process mistakenly believes he is trying to proposition her.
 She offers to let Mainwaring have Tuesdays and Thursdays, whilst letting Jones have Mondays and Fridays.
-When a shocked Mainwaring points out he is talking about Mr Gordon, she says "well he can have Wednesdays".
+When a shocked Mainwaring points out he is talking about Mr Gordon, she says "he can have Wednesdays".
 The whole meeting leads to speculation through the town that the two are involved, rumours which reach the ears of Mrs Mainwaring.

 The same evening, Mainwaring is giving a lecture in the office, when they become curious about what is happening in the adjoining church hall.
 They enter to find the Vicar, Verger, Warden Hodges and Town Clerk are holding trials for a Lady Godiva to ride at the head of the coming Spitfire Fund procession.
 While Mainwaring is outraged and appalled, Hodges tells him not to be so 'Victorian'.
 Mrs Fox meanwhile persuades Mr Gordon to use his influence to allow her to play the part.

 The choice of Mrs Fox causes quite some consternation amongst the womenfolk of the town.
 Mrs Pike for instance berates Wilson for allowing this to happen, noting she is "much slimmer" than Mrs Fox, while Mrs Mainwaring, clearly suspicious her husband is conducting some sort of affair with Mrs Fox, constantly rings him at the bank and church hall demanding to know why she has not been chosen to play the part.
 Jones meanwhile is distraught, convinced he has now lost Mrs Fox to Mr Gordon.

 On the day of the procession, the platoon are readying themselves for their morris dance.
-At that moment a tearful Mrs Fox arrives, and falls into the arms of Jones.
-Somebody has stolen the Lady Godiva costume from her at the town hall.
-Fraser disappointedly notes that they will not get to see a Lady Godiva after all.
+At that moment a tearful Mrs Fox arrives and falls into the arms of Jones, explaining that somebody has stolen the Lady Godiva costume from her at the town hall.
+Frazer disappointedly notes that they will not get to see a Lady Godiva after all.